 Announcing The New Wheelwomen Page Wheelwomen is a micro-project featuring short profiles of women who made cycling history.
 While many of these individuals appear in the broader body of cycling and women’s history, they deserve attention in their own right. … Continue reading

 Wheelwomen: An index of inspiring lady cyclists Wheelwomen is a new page featuring short profiles of women who made cycling history.
 Many of these individuals appear on the margins of cycling history, but they deserve attention in their own right. … Continue reading

 The Wheelwomen Pages have a new addition, Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick.
 Daisy, as she was commonly known, was a society hostess, royal mistress, advocate of women’s and worker’s rights, and … Continue reading

 The Countess of Warwick, Frances Evelyn ‘Daisy’ Greville Society cyclist, The Countess of Warwick Frances Evelyn ‘Daisy’ Greville, The Countess of Warwick (1861–1938) was one of late England’s leading Victorian and Edwardian socialites and philanthropists.
-It is, however, for her role as … Continue reading
+It is, however, for her … Continue reading

 Kate and William’s Tandem The video above parodies Boris Johnson’s very fitting wedding present to newlyweds Kate Middleton and Prince William: a tandem bicycle.
 Their marital bicycle, a Barcley hire bike built for two, has a legacy rooted in application … Continue reading